-Today’s Flasback ’80s Song of The Day in honor of JACK FM’s Flashback Prom with The Romantics and Tommy Tutone is “What I Like About You” by none other than The Romantics themselves.
-The song […]
+Today’s Flasback ’80s Song of The Day in honor of Jack FM’s Flashback Prom with A Flock Of Seagulls is “What I Like About You” by none other than The Romantics themselves.
+The song came out in 1980, […]

 In Not Fade Away, we take a look at the legacy of some of the greatest albums of the past few decades – some iconic, some lesser known – as they celebrate significant anniversaries.
 Here, […]

 Clearly, it was a departure for the Kennedy Center Honors.
 Now in it’s 35th year, the ceremony started out by paying tribute to cultural icons like Fred Astaire, Ella Fitzgerald and Tennessee Williams.
 In recent years, rock has been represented more and more at this prestigious event, with Paul McCartney, Pete Townshend, Roger Daltrey, Elton John and Bruce Springsteen all collecting the Kennedy Center medallion.
 But past ceremonies probably never got as loud as this year’s.

 Just exactly who is the best rock and roll drummer to ever bash a kit into submission?
 Vote for your favorite beat-keeper now!

 The members of the band dodged questions about their future but seemed to enjoy each other’s company, and took a lot of pride in their performance as captured in the film.
 Jimmy Page expressed relief that the show went as well as it did, saying the band was “uncomfortable” with their reunion performances at Live Aid (in 1985) and the Atlantic Records 40th Anniversary Concert (in 1988).